campusjam/campusjam.github.io/index.md

 The [.gitignore](https://github.com/campusjam/campusjam/blob/master/.gitignore) file prevents a file named settings.production.json from being committed to the repository.
 So, if you are deploying the application, you can put settings in a file named settings.production.json and it will not be committed.

-campusjam checks on startup to see if it has an empty database in [initialize-database.js](https://github.com/campusjam/campusjam/blob/master/app/imports/startup/server/initialize-database.js), and if so, loads the file specified in the configuration file, such as [settings.development.json](https://github.com/campusjam/campusjam/blob/master/config/settings.development.json).
+Campus Jam checks on startup to see if it has an empty database in [initialize-database.js](https://github.com/campusjam/campusjam/blob/master/app/imports/startup/server/initialize-database.js), and if so, loads the file specified in the configuration file, such as [settings.development.json](https://github.com/campusjam/campusjam/blob/master/config/settings.development.json).
 For development purposes, a sample initialization for this database is in [initial-collection-data.json](https://github.com/campusjam/campusjam/blob/master/app/private/database/initial-collection-data.json).

 ## Quality Assurance

 ### ESLint

-Campusjam includes a [.eslintrc](https://github.com/campusjam/campusjam/blob/master/app/.eslintrc) file to define the coding style adhered to in this application.
+Campus Jam includes a [.eslintrc](https://github.com/campusjam/campusjam/blob/master/app/.eslintrc) file to define the coding style adhered to in this application.
 You can invoke ESLint from the command line as follows:

 ```
 meteor npm run lint